This collection has no restrictions.

-The records of Robert College are organized into fourteen series, while those of the American College for Girls comprise eight series.
+The American College for Girls records comprise eight series.
 In addition, there is a vital documents series, a substantial collection of photographs, and a sizable body of records that include both colleges.

 The collection also contains personal papers of some of the leading figures in the history of each institution, notably Cyrus Hamlin, George Washburn, Christopher Robert, Caleb F. Gates, Mary Mills Patrick and Caroline Borden.
 Cyrus Hamlin's earliest papers date from the 1830s, while the correspondence of the correspondence Caleb Gates and Mary Patrick extends into their retirement years as they continued to remain in close touch with their colleagues and former students.